Inspired by Nature,

 • KV-003

-Discovery stage program exploring potential of OPPs in additional clinical indications associated with high unmet need, including chronic respiratory diseases such as non tuberculosis mycobacteria lung disease (NTM-LD).
+Our discovery stage program is exploring the potential of OPPs in additional clinical indications with high unmet needs.
+This includes chronic respiratory diseases such as non-tuberculosis mycobacteria lung disease (NTM-LD).

 • CABP & ABSSSI